IPC RTMP FAQ - Configuring and Troubleshooting RTMP Streaming for Exvist IP Cameras

 So the complete RTMP push URL would have the format: rtmp://[YouTube-Stream-URL]/[YouTube-Stream-Key]

-Why is it failed to push live stream to YouTube?
+Why is streaming camera failed to push live stream to YouTube?

 It's important to ensure that all the necessary settings and configurations are correctly set up to successfully push a live stream to YouTube.
 Here are some troubleshooting steps to consider: